-Assisted voting
+Assisted voting in a polling place

 Where a voter is unable to vote without assistance they may nominate a person to assist them to vote.
 This may be a friend or a relative, or a scrutineer.

 Where the voter does not nominate a person to assist them, an officer may assist.
 However, in any case where an officer assists an elector, they must be accompanied by a scrutineer, or if there is no scrutineer present, another officer.